Cats looking for forever homes...

 - You own your own home OR show proof from your landlord that a pet is permitted and pet deposits are paid.

-- Any children under age 6 come in to interact with the dog or cat.
+- All those living within your household come in to interact with the dog or cat.

 - If adopting a dog and you have a dog at home, that dog comes in for an interaction.